codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/build-retention-policy.md

 Define the retention policy for pipeline builds for existing and new environments.

-For existing environments, deleting older builds saves storage space and makes for easier management.
-As the number of builds accumulate over time, they can take up a significatent amount of storage space which youcan free up by  Remvoing older builds.
-With fewer pipeline builds to manage, it is easier to navigate to and find relevant builds for monitoring and troublshooting.
+For existing environments, deleting older builds saves storage space, making it easier to manage them.
+As the number of builds accumulate over time, they can take up a significant amount of storage space which you can free up by removing older builds.
+Fewer pipeline builds to manage, make it easy to navigate to and find relevant builds for monitoring and troubleshooting.
-For new environments, defining a retention policy ensures that your builds don't get out of hand, and storage and disk space are always optimied.
+For new environments, defining a retention policy ensures that your build environments are always controlled,  and storage and disk space are always optimized.
-Retention settings are controlled through environment variables in cf-api.
-By default, when enabled, Codefresh deletes builds older than 30 days, including offline logs.
-The The retention mechanism, implemented as a Cron Job, removes data from collections such as:
+Retention settings are controlled through environment variables in `cf-api`.
+By default, when enabled, Codefresh implements a Cron job that deletes builds older than 30 days.
+The job removes data from collections such as `workflowproccesses`.
+Build logs are _not_deleted.
-* workflowproccesses

 ## Pipeline build retention settings